Buy Dogs From A Breeder

 Here are some other suggestions:

-- Watch the Westminster Kennel Club Dog Show on USA Network in February.
+- Watch the Westminster Kennel Club Dog Show on the FS1 network in February.

 - Look at books, magazines, web sites and videos.